Organisations that assist writers

 A quarterly periodical dedicated to reviews and opinions on New Zealand fiction and non-fiction books and publishing.

 A link to the paper’s arts and book page, including reviews.

-A non-profit initiative and annual event showcasing our literary industry, from riters and publishers to bookshops and libraries.
-Unfortunately due to lack of sponsorship, the month will not take place in 2015.
+A non-profit initiative and annual event showcasing our literary industry, from writers and publishers to bookshops and libraries.

 Publishers Association of New Zealand Inc (PANZ)